 People with phobias may recognize that their fears are irrational but are still unable to overcome them.
 This can lead you to feel out of control and hopeless.

 There are two general categories of phobias:

 - Specific phobias are extreme fear of a specific person, animal, place, object, event, or situation.
-Encountering these things, and in some cases, simply thinking about them, can bring on a panic attack.
 Common specific phobias include fears of certain animals (such as snakes or spiders), enclosed spaces, flying, and heights.
 Some phobias are more common at certain ages than others.
 A phobia of becoming a victim of a crime, for example, is more common in later adulthood than early adulthood.
 Fear of falling is a specific phobia that is increasingly recognized to often start later in life.

 Obsessive-compulsive disorder (OCD)

 People with obsessive-compulsive disorder (OCD) have recurring thoughts that cause anxiety.
 These thoughts are called “obsessions.”
 To try to ease their anxiety, people with OCD repeat, over and over, certain rituals or behaviors that are called “compulsions.”
 People with this anxiety disorder can’t control their anxiety-causing thoughts or stop engaging in their compulsive behavior.
 Their disruptive thoughts and rituals can make it difficult for them to function and can cause a great deal of distress.

 Repeated hand washing is a common compulsion.
 A person with OCD may spend more than an hour washing her hands after shaking hands with a stranger.
 In this case, the obsessive thought that drives this compulsion is the worry that she has been exposed to a serious disease carried by the stranger..
 Checking doors and windows over and over again to make sure that they are locked is another common compulsion.
 OCD can be disabling, interfere with work, and disrupt family relationships.